20000 Varuna: Unlikely to be a dwarf planet

 Astronomer Gonzalo Tancredi considered Varuna likely to be a dwarf planet and a Jacobi ellipsoid in shape.
 Based on a best-fit Jacobi ellipsoid model for Varuna, Lacerda and Jewitt estimate that Varuna has a quite low density, of 0.992 g/cm3, just under Tancredi's minimum density criterion.
 Despite this, they assumed Varuna was in hydrostatic equilibrium for their calculations.
 Astronomer William Grundy and colleagues propose that dark, low-density TNOs around the size range of approximately 400–1000 km are likely to be uncompressed, partially porous bodies.
-While the larger objects in this range, such as Varuna, may have fully collapsed into solid material in their interiors, their surfaces likely remain uncompressed.
+While the larger objects in this range, such as Varuna, may have fully collapsed into solid material in their interiors, their mantles likely remain uncompressed.
 That is, they would not be in hydrostatic equilibrium and not dwarf planets.

 Thermal measurements

 Ground observations of Varuna's thermal emission from 2000 to 2005 yielded large diameter estimates ranging from 900 km to 1060 km, making it comparable to the size of Ceres.
 Contrary to the ground-based estimates, space-based thermal observations from the Spitzer Space Telescope provided a smaller diameter range of 450–750 km.
 The discrepancy between ground-based and space-based size estimates are due to the limited observable wavelengths for ground-based observations, as a result of absorption of Earth's atmosphere.
 Distant trans-Neptunian objects such as Varuna intrinsically emit thermal radiation at longer wavelengths due to their low temperatures.
 However, at long wavelengths, thermal radiation cannot pass through Earth's atmosphere and ground-based observations could only measure weak thermal emissions from Varuna at near-infrared and submillimeter wavelengths, hindering the accuracy of ground-based thermal measurements.

 Space-based observations provided more accurate thermal measurements as they are able to measure thermal emissions at a broad range of wavelengths that are normally interfered by Earth's atmosphere.
 Preliminary thermal measurements with Spitzer in 2005 provided a higher albedo constraint of 0.12 to 0.3, corresponding to a smaller diameter constraint of 450–750 km.
 Further Spitzer thermal measurements at multiple wavelength ranges (bands) in 2007 yielded mean diameter estimates around ~502 km and ~621 km for a single-band and two-band solution for the data, respectively.
 From these results, the adopted mean diameter was 500 km.
 Follow-up multi-band thermal observations from the Herschel Space Observatory in 2013 yielded a mean diameter of 668 +154/−86 km, consistent with previous constraints on Varuna's diameter.